OdeyaSadoun/CoronaManagementSystemForHMO/README.md

 ## Part of the quality strategy is attached as a PDF file.

 ## Bonuses:
-1. Creating a client side that uses the API I created in order to present the data visually.
+1. Creating a client-side that uses the API I created in order to present the data visually.
 2. Creating an API for calculating a summary view: one for calculating "how many active patients there were every day in the last month", and the other for calculating the amount of health insurance members who are not vaccinated at all.
 3. Creating an API (and implementing it on the client side as well) for updating the date of recovery with a positive corona test result.

-## Options for adding development below:
+## Options for adding development are below:
 1. Displaying the statistics data in a graph in a visual way.
 2. The possibility of uploading an image for each client, preference is given to the Base64 format that converts an image to a string file and when you want to display the image again, you do the reverse conversion.
-The use of this format makes it possible to save all the images in the database without the need to save locally.
+The use of this format makes it possible to save all the images in the database without the need to save them locally.
 3. Building an architectural specification of the system.